 By raising thoughtful questions in each phase, the local procurement guide supports school and district leaders focus their intentions to ensure every unique student has access to the best products for their learning.
 Learn more by reading Inclusive Technology in Modern Learning Environments: A collaborative Local Action Primer.

 Additionally, explore the Edtech Marketplace Today blog series to hear voices from the field share important perspectives on challenges and strategies to improve the edtech market.
-You can also visit the Edtech Pilot Framework to learn more about the edtech marketplace and subscribe to Digital Promise’s Action Report to stay up-to-date on our work.
+Visit the Product Certifications website to learn more about the edtech marketplace and subscribe to Digital Promise’s Action Report to stay up-to-date on our work.